 Drivers who are arrested for driving under the influence in Spokane and other Washington communities understand what Michael Phelps meant when he told Sports Illustrated that he was in “a really dark place” after his 2014 DUI arrest.
-An arrest for driving under the influence is the only time that most people become involved in the criminal justice system.
+For many people, an arrest for driving under the influence is the only time they become involved in the criminal justice system.
 Apart from the legal consequences of a DUI, an arrest often impairs self-esteem, creates social stigma, and leads to a deep sense of shame and embarrassment.

 Phelps is used to facing challenges.
 He has won more gold medals than any other Olympic competitor.
 Yet nothing in his life prepared him for the challenge of facing a DUI prosecution.
 He felt that he let down his fans, his friends, his family, and his foundation.

 Overcoming DUI Despair

 Disappointment and despair are common reactions to an arrest for driving under the influence.
 Defense attorneys who assist individuals after a DUI arrest understand how traumatic the experience can be.
 The good news, as Michael Phelps’ story illustrates, is that it is never too late to turn a life around.
 Phelps went through some bad times, but after renewing his commitment to his training regime and to sobriety, he has a chance at the 2016 Olympics to become the oldest swimmer ever to win a gold medal — and he is favored to win at least three.